 Humidity, air pollution, hairspray, perfume, lotions, bleach and even the acid from your fingers can all lead to tarnished silver.
 When talking about silver flatware and serving pieces, foods such as garlic, onion, salt, eggs, fruit juices and spinach contain enough sulfur to start the tarnishing process, but that doesn't mean you can't use this precious metal with these foods.
 Once a meal is complete, it's best to clean the silver pieces used as soon as possible.
 Surprisingly enough, it's been proven that silverware used regularly, even daily, will tarnish far less frequently (if at all!) compared to silver that is taken out only for holidays or special occasions.

-So, what do you do once the dreaded tarnish takes hold of your antique silverware and other cherished silver?
+So, what do you do once the dreaded tarnish takes hold of your antique silverware and other cherished sterling silver pieces?
 Let’s find out with these simple dos and don’ts.

 Shop our antique flatware to add the perfect pieces to your dining room table.

 Cleaning: How to Prevent and Remove Tarnish

 Your first step is to clean off any dirt, dust or other debris from your silver item.
 In all aspects of silver care, gentle is best.
 Harsh chemicals and abrasives are far more dangerous than some tarnish, and their use is often the greatest mistake silver owners make.
 If you have just used your silver item for dinner, hand wash it immediately with warm water and pat dry with a soft cotton cloth.
 As a general rule of thumb, just remember: "Less is more."

 - Perform all silver care atop a protected, secure surface.

 - Use untreated cotton gloves to prevent the transference of acid from your fingers to your clean silver.

 - Use soft lint-free cloths, or even artist’s sable or other natural-bristled brushes, to get into hard-to-reach spaces.

-- Use very mild soap and distilled water to wash away debris.
+- Use very mild dish soap and distilled water to wash away debris.

 - Dry immediately with soft polishing cloth or towel.

 - Especially for silver tableware, clean as soon as possible after each use